pmuellr/yield-callback/README.md

 ```

 The returned function takes a callback which will be invoked when the generator
 returns.
-The generator itself gets passed a "callback" function as it's
+The generator itself gets passed a `cb` argument as it's final
-final parameter, which should be passed as the "callback" function on any
+parameter, which should be passed as the "callback" function on any async calls
-async calls that you make, as expressions in front of a `yield`:
+that you make, which you should use as expressions in front of a `yield`:

 ```js
 function * myGenerator(a, b, cb) {